 Outside of appliances, the kitchen sink is the main focal point in your kitchen and will likely play a larger role than you’d think in your remodel.
 Sinks come in an assortment of sizes, shapes, styles, and even materials.
 There are lots of choices out there, so you should be able to easily locate something that matches your countertops and your decorating style.

-When you begin your home kitchen remodel there are several variables that you really should take into consideration when choosing a sink.
+When you begin your home kitchen remodel there are several variables that you really should take into consideration when choosing a kitchen sink.
 First, decide the shape and material of the sink that you like best for your cooking area.
-Then determine what is going to work for you in regards to need, size and budget.
+Then determine what is going to work for you in regard to need, size and budget.

 - Self-Rimming Sink: These are one of the most popular styles of sinks in the USA during kitchen remodels.
-Self-rimming sinks have a rim attached to the bowl of the sink and extends over the counter in order to support the weight of the sink.
+Self-rimming sinks have a rim attached to the bowl of the sink and extend over the counter in order to support the weight of the sink.
 This comes in nearly every shape and material.

 - Undermount Sink: This style can only be used with solid countertops and makes an excellent selection to companion with granite or marble.
 An under-mount sink is installed below the countertop for a flush and seamless look.

 - Apron Sink: A timeless and classic design, they have a more worldwide charm.
 Whether that be a hearkening back to the old world when finished in porcelain, or a more eastern touch when done in bamboo.
 You will even find apron sinks made from stainless steel and copper.
-Whatever material you select, this design of sink will certainly set your kitchen apart and give it a special focal point.
+Whatever material you select, this design sink will certainly set your kitchen apart and give it a special focal point.

 - Integrated Sinks: Integrated sinks are made from super premium quality materials such as quartz or marble.
 They have clean lines, a modern appearance as well as a lavish feel.
 The one disadvantage of these sinks is the high price point.